 What are the things you absolutely love to do?
 If you were exhausted, what are the few things you could muster up the energy to do?
 If you like to sing or write music, songwriting and producing might be a hobby that motivates you to your core.
 Your hobbies are activities you do in your spare time.
 If you love to cook and try new recipes or swim laps at the community pool, it’s great to explore the ways you’re good at these things.
 Try to find the reason why you like the hobby so much.
 If you love to put puzzles together, you might enjoy the critical thinking or the visionary aspects involved in putting a puzzle together.
 The challenge might be the very thing that motivates you to complete the puzzle.
 Once you look at your hobbies, don’t just stay there.
 Dig deep to find the reason why that hobby really resonates with you.

 Just by doing a simple Google search, you can find plenty of skills assessments for free.
 Even if it takes a few minutes, go through the assessment, and honestly answer all of the questions.
 Don’t pick the answer that sounds the coolest.
 Be honest with yourself.
 After all, it’s only going to help point you in the right direction of your skills.
 It’s also okay to take multiple assessments to see if there are commonalities between the tests.
 Don’t make the mistake of confusing a skills assessment with a personality test.
-You can take personality tests to help you understand your skills a bit more.
-However, your personality isn’t synonymous with your skills.
+You can take personality tests to help you understand your soft skills a bit more.
+However, your personality traits isn’t synonymous with your skills.
 To find out what you’re good at, be sure to look for a skills assessment first.

 5. Try different things.